AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 * [data tree event](Events#data_tree) `"treeItemUpdate"`
 * [connector event](Events#connectors) `"beforeCreateConnector"`

 **Note:** To learn how change the default behavior of the chart in the Live Edit mode, see the [Events](Events) article.
-Please keep in mind that in addition to the special events listed here, all Live Edit interaction trigger [row events](Events#rows).
+Please keep in mind that in addition to the special events listed here, all Live Edit interactions trigger [row events](Events#rows).

 The sample below shows how the Live Edit mode works.
 All types of editing are enabled on the whole chart.